-- No damaged clothes or shoes.
+Unfortunately we cannot accept duvets or pillows, damaged clothes or shoes.
 For example, we cannot reuse items which are very worn or have big holes or stains.

 What condition should donations be in?

 TRAID needs donations which are in good enough condition to resell, we don’t mind about the fit, style or era.
 When you are bagging up your donations, just ask yourself if items are in good enough condition to be resold to someone else.
 If the answer is yes, we definitely want them.
 If you have some items which are a little worn, that’s fine.
-If you have some very good quality pieces which are a bit damaged, we may be able to sell it ‘as seen’.
+If you have some very good quality pieces which are a bit damaged, we may be able to sell them ‘as seen’.